 The principles of a circular economy

 The circular economy provides multiple value creation mechanisms that are decoupled from the consumption of finite resources.
-In a true circular economy, consumption happens only in effective biocycles; elsewhere use replaces consumption.
+In a true circular economy, consumption only happens in effective bio-cycles; elsewhere use replaces consumption.
 Resources are regenerated in the bio-cycle or recovered and restored in the technical cycle.
-In the biocycle, life processes regenerate disordered materials, despite or without human intervention.
-In the technical cycle, with sufficient energy available, human intervention recovers materials and recreates order, on any timescale considered.
+In the bio-cycle, life processes regenerate disordered materials, despite or without human intervention.
+In the technical cycle, with sufficient energy available, human intervention recovers materials and recreates order.
 Maintaining or increasing capital has different characteristics in the two cycles.

 The circular economy rests on three principles, each addressing several of the resource and system challenges that industrial economies faces.

 ...by controlling finite stocks and balancing renewable resource flows.